MileHacker Logo

 Kanchanaburi Kanchanaburi Province, Thailand Travel Guide

-The city itself sits at the point where two rivers, the Kwai Yai (Khwae Yai) and Kwai Noi (Khwae Noi), merge.
+The city on its own sits at the point where two rivers, the Kwai Yai (Khwae Yai) and Kwai Noi (Khwae Noi), merge.
 The surrounding province features a diverse landscape.
-You will find towering limestone mountains, dense, ancient forests, and a web of rivers plus waterfalls.
+You will find towering limestone mountains, dense, ancient forests, and a network of rivers plus waterfalls.
 This rich natural environment contributes considerably to the area’s appeal, offering a contrast to the historical sites.

 Geographical Features